 - Children are a sky-high priority Jesus set the bar high with His example and His "Except you become as little children" statement.
 Those sometimes-bratty kids who spill snacks on the floor and trip over the speaker cords during setup are fully open to the stories and truths of the Bible.
-Prevailing churches go all out to prioritize time, resources, and energy accordingly. - Talented people are invited to serve Our eyes are always peeled for people with exceptional talent.
-We don't care if they're part of our church or even Christian; we dream up excuses to connect them with what God is up to.
+Prevailing churches go all out to prioritize time, resources, and energy accordingly. - Talented people are invited to serve Our eyes are always open for people with exceptional talent.
+We don't care if they're part of our church; we dream up excuses to connect them with what God is up to. - Compassion for the "least of these" Even as a healthy Christian sees himself as his brother's keeper, a prevailing church is devastated by the systemic tragedies of our world and is determined to unleash substantial resources on those most deeply affected.
+They joyfully and spontaneously model faithfulness to Jesus' instruction in Matthew 25.